List of built-in macOS apps: Calculator

-Calculator is a basic calculator application made by Apple Inc. and bundled with macOS.
+Calculator is a basic calculator application made by Apple and bundled with macOS.
 It has three modes: basic, scientific, and programmer.
 Basic includes a number pad, buttons for adding, subtracting, multiplying, and dividing, as well as memory keys.
 Scientific mode supports exponents and trigonometric functions, and programmer mode gives the user access to more options related to computer programming.

 The Calculator program has a long history going back to the very beginning of the Macintosh platform, where a simple four-function calculator program was a standard desk accessory from the earliest system versions.
 Though no higher math capability was included, third-party developers provided upgrades, and Apple released the Graphing Calculator application with the first PowerPC release (7.1.2) of the Mac OS, and it was a standard component through Mac OS 9.
 Apple currently ships a different application called Grapher.

 Calculator has Reverse Polish notation support, and can also speak the buttons pressed and result returned.

 Calendar

-Calendar, previously known as iCal before OS X Mountain Lion, is a personal calendar app made by Apple Inc., originally released as a free download for Mac OS X v10.2 on September 10, 2002, before being bundled with the operating system as iCal 1.5 with the release of Mac OS X v10.3.
+Calendar, previously known as iCal before OS X Mountain Lion, is a personal calendar app made by Apple, originally released as a free download for Mac OS X v10.2 on September 10, 2002, before being bundled with the operating system as iCal 1.5 with the release of Mac OS X v10.3.
 It tracks events and appointments added by the user and includes various holidays depending on the location the device is set to as well as birthdays from contacts.
 Users are also able to subscribe to other calendars from friends or third-parties.

 iCal was the first calendar application for Mac OS X to offer support for multiple calendars and the ability to intermittently publish/subscribe to calendars on WebDAV servers.
 Calendar also offers online cloud backup of calendars using Apple's iCloud service, or it can synchronize with other calendar services, including Google Calendar and Microsoft Exchange Server.